South Dakota Freedom Caucus: Election reform

+In 2026, the legislature passed a law sponsored by the Freedom Caucus' Vice Chair, Sen. John Carley, that requires South Dakotans to provide documentary proof of their American citizenship in order to register to vote.

 Abortion

 Following the Supreme Court of the United States' decision in Dobbs v.
 Jackson (2022), the Freedom Caucus advocated for a special session to review and amend the state's abortion laws.
 The effort was rejected by the legislature's Republican leadership and Noem, who said the state's trigger law was sufficient to "save lives and help mothers impacted by the (Supreme Court’s) decision."

+The Caucus opposes the use and availability of "abortion pills", and has criticized non-profits that advertise information on how to use and procure them as skirting around state law.

 Criminal justice

 During the 2025 special session, Caucus members opposed the creation of a $650 million men's prison, citing the adequacy of existing facilities and the need to address underlying mental health and rehabilitative issues.
 The Caucus also rejected a similar proposal during the prior regular session.
-Republican Caucus members, those Republican members not in the Freedom Caucus, argued in favor of the new facility due to the high cost of expanding and modernizing the existing prisons, and argued the Freedom Caucus was misleading voters on the cost of the proposal.
+Republican Caucus members, the Republicans not in the Freedom Caucus, argued in favor of the new facility due to the high cost of expanding and modernizing the existing prisons, and argued the Freedom Caucus was misleading voters on the cost of the proposal.